 This time, even though “red” is in lowercase, the function returns true as Comparer.OrdinalIgnoreCase makes the function case-insensitive.

-But the Comparer isn’t limited to case sensitivity alone; it can also perform culture-dependent comparisons.
-Take, for instance, the English string “æ”, which is deemed identical to “ae”.
+The Comparer argument isn’t limited to case sensitivity alone; it can also perform culture-dependent comparisons.
+For example, the English string “æ” is considered identical to “ae”.
 However, in Danish, these characters are distinct.

 Text.Contains( "æ", "ae", Comparer.FromCulture( "en-US" ) ) // Returns true